horijon/Multithreading/readme.txt

     should be constantly polling/listening to any interrupts, this polling is done by using infinite while loop that terminates only on either interruption or after task completion.
 Then inside the while loop, we need to reset the interrupted status and throw InterruptedException to notify the thread that is interrupting it.
-    So, there seems we need have a "co-operation/not by force" between the thread interrupting and the task executing.
+    So, there seems we need to have a "co-operation/not by force" between the thread interrupting and the task executing.

 # Semaphore
 -> If we need a fixed number of threads to execute a task at a time, then we need to permit only that number of threads